-Just before serving the soup I opened the precious jar.
-Immediately, the sublime scent of the truffles permeated the kitchen.
-And when we tried the first spoonful of the soup, Marc and I fell silent and closed our eyes.
+When my husband Marc and I tried the first spoonful of this soup, we fell silent and closed our eyes.
 The delicate taste of the cardoons was perfectly balanced with the earthy flavor of the truffles, and the smoothness of the soup was superbly contrasted by their slight crunch.

 It was heaven on a spoon!